-This can significantly streamline the audit and compliance process.
-With digital documents under access control and with logs available showing who has accessed files and when, proof of compliance with SOX controls, HIPAA regulations and GDPR mandates become much easier and far less stressful.
+This can streamline the audit and compliance process significantly.
+With digital documents under access control, and with logs available showing who has accessed files and when, proof of compliance with SOX controls, HIPAA regulations and GDPR mandates become much easier and far less stressful.

-There are many benefits for companies that go paperless, but it can be a big transition for businesses that haven’t attempted it before.
+There are many benefits of going paperless in business, but it can be a big transition for companies that haven’t attempted it before.
 Here are a few tips for moving to a paperless office.

 Unless your office is small, going paperless all at once isn’t feasible.
 It’s much more reasonable to make the transition gradually.

 One strategy is to find a particularly paper-heavy process and define the services or solutions that would be needed to migrate that single process to a paperless one.
 You can then expand from there, tackling a single business process at a time.

 Another approach is location-based.
 For instance, start with your reception desk.
 Convert all paper-based processes, like visitor logs and phone messaging, to digital ones.
 Additions like a tablet-based visitor system will get you moving in the right direction.